xiling77/Hartree-Fock-in-CPP/README.md

                reboot
             */

             lincint need to be download from another Repository

-         install the parallel lib:
-            sudo apt-get install libomp-dev

    and others I help you fetch and compile: